 At 5 Cummington Mall, your office key will open most common spaces.
 At 2, 5 and 24 Cummington Mall, as well as 590 Commonwealth Avenue, there is a swipe card reader to open the front door after hours.
 All keys for BSC, BRB, and SCI are distributed by Front Desk Staff in BRB 101.
-You will need to complete and return a "Key Request Form" with your advisor's signature, as well as \$5.00 deposit.
 Check the number on the door locks/cores.
 All keys for LSE are distributed by Peter Castellano in LSE 602 or Tom Symancyk in LSE 107.
+Please return keys when you graduate.